graphops/docs/docs/launchpad/quick-start.md

 #### Key Consideration

-Core Services: Ensure that core services like Prometheus, Grafana, Ingress, Secret Management and Storage are properly set up as they are crucial for monitoring and managing traffic to and from your applications.
+Before proceeding, it is important to note that most Kubernetes clusters do not come pre-configured with a [Container Storage Interface (CSI)](https://kubernetes-csi.github.io/docs/) for handling storage volumes.
+This guide relies on the ability to create storage volumes.
+It is also necessary to have an Ingress controller installed and configured, as it is essential for managing traffic to and from your applications.

 ### Deploying using Helmfile